-- Close the throttle. - Slowly pull clutch hand lever in against handlebar grip to fully disengage clutch. - Lift the gear shift lever up to the end of its travel and release. - Ease out the clutch lever and gradually open the throttle. - 5.
+- Close the throttle. - Disengage the clutch (pull the clutch lever in). - Lift the gear shift lever up to the end of its travel and release. - 4.
+Ease out the clutch lever and gradually open the throttle. - 5.
 Repeat the previous steps to engage remaining gears.

-- Disengage the clutch completely before each gear change. - Partially open the throttle so the engine does not drag when the clutch lever is released.
+- Disengage the clutch completely before each gear change. - Partially close the throttle so the engine will not drag when the clutch lever is released.

-Figure 48.
+Figure 47.
 Shifting Sequence: Upshift